MrZMN/FuzzyKey/fuzzy extractors/Hamming distance metric/syndrome construction/README.md

-# Fuzzy Extractors - syndrome construction
+# Fuzzy Extractors - syndrome construction (based on Hamming distance metric)

 Based on the paper 'FUZZY EXTRACTORS: HOW TO GENERATE STRONG KEYS FROM BIOMETRICS AND OTHER NOISY DATA' by DODIS, etc. (2008 edited version)

 ### Assumptions
-1. We could generate a hundreds-bit long string from the PS.
-The actual length should be the same as the codeword generated from 128 bit-key.
-For example, if we use a (131,255) BCH code, we need a 255-bit PS string.
+1. We could not only measure the PS values, but could generate a hundreds-bit long string from the PS measurements.
+The string length should be the same as the overall codeword (encoded key using ECC) length.
+For example, if we use (255,131) BCH code, we'll get one 255-bit codeword, so we need a 255-bit PS string.

 ### Protocol Description

-- TX and RX synchronise with each other, and measure the same PS for a period of time simultaneously (depending on string length required).
+- TX and RX synchronise with each other, and measure the same PS for a period of time simultaneously (time depends on the ps string length required).
-- Both devices convert the PS analog signal to n-bit strings PS and PS'.
+- Suppose we use (n,k) binary BCH code.
+Both devices convert the PS analog signal to n-bit strings PS and PS'.
 These two strings should be very similar.
-- TX choose one kind of ECC.
-Then calculates SS = syn(PS), which is the ECC syndrome of the PS.
-Then TX generates a random string s.
+- TX regards the n-bit PS as a codeword (although it's not), and calculates SS = syndrome(PS), which is the ECC syndrome of the PS.
+Then TX generates a random n-bit string s.
-- TX computes ECC(SS) and ECC(s).
-This is for deleting the channel error.
-- TX sends ECC(SS) and ECC(s) to RX over the wireless channel.
-This channel includes air and human tissue, which might cause error.
+- TX sends SS and s to RX over the wireless channel.
-- RX received ECC(SS)' and ECC(s)'.
-RX decodes them to be SS and s.
+- RX received SS and s.
-- RX calculates syn(PS'), then calculates syn(err) = syn(PS') - SS = syn(PS') - syn(PS). err is the difference between PS and PS'.
+- RX calculates syndrome(PS') just like what TX did, then calculates syndrome(err) = syndrome(PS') xor syndrome(PS) = syndrome(PS') xor SS. err is the mismatch between PS and PS'.
+If syndrome(err) is a zero vector, there're no mismatches on PS measurements between TX/RX.
-- RX calculates err based on syn(err).
-After this, gets PS = PS' xor err.
+- If syndrome(err) isn't a zero vector, RX corrects PS' based on syndrome(err).
+The corrected PS data should be the same as the one at TX side.
-- RX uses a strong random extractor (a SHA-256 could be used) to generate a uniformly distributed key.
-PS and s are the inputs of the extractor.
+- After sharing PS values and a random string s, both TX/RX compute PS = PS xor s, then use PS as the input of a strong random extractor (a SHA-256 in our implementation), which outputs a uniformly distributed key.
+We take the first 128-bit of the sha-256 output as the encryption key.

-- Provement of agreement: send a hash from TX->RX, or send a MAC from RX->TX
+- (Provement of agreement: send a hash from TX->RX, or send a MAC from RX->TX)

+### Details

+- We can choose different ECC codes, including: 1. different types, like RS or BCH codes.
+2. different param settings, including code length, error tolerance, etc. The choice of ECC code should follow these conditions: The error tolerance ability should be related with the PS inequality; the device ability, such as memory, energy consumption should be concerned; the type of PS mismatches, such as consecutive or random, should be concerned.
+- In the above implementation, errors on wireless channel wasn't concerned.

+### Security Level